-Mutualistic fungi are reminiscent parasitic fungi that live on other living organisms.
+Mutualistic fungi are reminiscent of parasitic fungi that live on other living organisms.
 In contrast to parasitism, mutualism benefits all involved organisms.
 The fungi will get nutrition, mainly carbohydrates, from their partners, but will also give something back to them.
 Below, different forms of mutualism found in fungi are explained with examples.

 Within mycorrhiza we distiguish different types.
 Three are described here:

-Arbuscular mycorrhiza (AM) is the most widespread and common mycorrhiza The involved fungi belong to order Glomales in Mucoromycota.
+Arbuscular mycorrhiza (AM) are the most widespread and common mycorrhiza.
+The involved fungi belong to the order Glomales in Mucoromycota.
 It is the oldest type of mycorrhiza, and undoubted fossils are found from the Silurian period, about 430 million years ago.
-Probably, arbuscular mycorrhizae were involved when plants established on land.
+Arbuscular mycorrhizae were probably involved when plants established on land.
 The mycorrhiza is endotrophic, i.e. the hyphae penetrate the root cell walls without penetrating the cell membrane.
 Inside the cells, the hyphae develop densely branched arbuscles and, in some species, bladder shaped vesicles.
-The exchange of nutrients takes place by the arbuscles.
+The exchange of nutrients takes place at the arbuscles.
 The vesicles probably serve as storage organs.
 Sexual stages are not known, and the fungi spread with large (up to 500 µm in diameter) mitotic chlamydospores produced on hyphae outside the root system.
 Arbuscular mycorrhizae are efficient in taking up phosphorus from soils and bedrock, and are important for the turnover of this element in the ecosystem.
 Several different species of plants can establish AM with the same fungus organism, making it possible for them to exchange nutrients via the hyphae.
 On Svalbard, the AM-fungi hitherto reported are Glomus, Archaeospora and Claroideoglomus spp.
 Arbuscular mycorrhiza are found in non-ectomycorrhizal plants in the families Asteraceae, Poaceae, and Ranuculaceae.
 No associations are yet indicated between the abundances of AM structures in roots and the physical or chemical composition of the soil influencing the fungi as abiotic factor.

 Ectomycorrhiza (ECM) is crucial for the survival of ecologically important arctic scrubs such as Betula, Salix and Dryas, and the widespread herbaceous Bistorta vivipara.
 Ectomycorrhizal roots are characterised by three structural components: